 Fabled Copper Corp. (formerly Fabled Copper and Gold Corp.) (the "Company" or "Fabled Copper") was incorporated by Certificate of Incorporation issued pursuant to the provisions of the British Columbia Business Corporations Act on April 27, 2016.
+The Company is an exploration stage company that is engaged directly in the acquisition and exploration of exploration and evaluation of mining properties in Canada.
+The address of the Company's registered and records office is 480 - 1500 West Georgia Street, Vancouver, BC V6G 2Z6, Canada.

-Prior to the completion of the Arrangement as described and defined below (see "Arrangement"), the Company was a wholly owned subsidiary of Fabled Silver Gold Corp. ("Fabled Silver" or the "Parent").
-The Arrangement was completed on December 21, 2021 (the "Closing Date").
 The Company was listed on the Canadian Securities Exchange (the "Exchange") under the symbol "FABL" on the Closing Date and has been listed on the Frankfurt Stock Exchange under the symbol "XZ7" since February 2, 2022.

+Fabled Copper Corp. (formerly Fabled Copper and Gold Corp.) (the "Company" or "Fabled Copper") was incorporated by Certificate of Incorporation issued pursuant to the provisions of the British Columbia Business Corporations Act on April 27, 2016.
 The Company is an exploration stage company that is engaged directly in the acquisition and exploration of exploration and evaluation of mining properties in Canada.
 The address of the Company's registered and records office is 480 - 1500 West Georgia Street, Vancouver, BC V6G 2Z6, Canada.